mgechev/context-inspector/README.md

 A real-time web application for receiving, storing, and comparing context strings with a modern diff interface.

+**Works for relatively small contexts**.
+If you are passing hundreds of thousands of tokens as part of your context window, you may want to use a CLI tool instead.
+Maybe I'll build one if I need it at some point.

 ## Demo

 ![Context Inspector Demo](demo.gif)